johnodonnell123/johnodonnell123.github.io/pages/page_blogpost_1.md

       ```

 ## Analysis:
-I will only cover one of my visualization here, and I have chosen the box plot shown below.
+I will only cover one of my visualizations here, and I have chosen the box plot shown below.
 <img src="/images/Budget vs Revenue Box Plot.PNG?raw=true" height = '75%' width = '75%'>

 I chose to display this relationship with boxplots instead of a traditional scatter becuase I feel it provides more insight into the underlying relationship.
-It also provided some other interesting observations.
+It also provided some other interesting observations:
 - Data density becomes more and more sparse at the higher end
 - The range of outcomes (fences) widen with larger budgets
 - There are stronger performers with low budgets, but they are statistically very uncommon